 Alan Hinkes on '8000 metres: Climbing the World's highest mountains'

-In our December Cicerone Live event, join Cicerone and Alan Hinkes to discover the realities of climbing the world's highest mountains.
+Alan Hinkes entertains and invites you to discover the realities of climbing the world's highest mountains.

 Alan Hinkes was the first Briton to climb the world's highest mountains, part of an exclusive club of only 12 people alive who have achieved this feat.
 In his book, 8000 metres: Climbing the World's highest mountains, Alan describes his expeditions alongside stunning photography and captures the beauty, harshness and danger of the Himalayan and Karakoram mountains.